awesome-gptX/awesome-gpt/README.zh-cn.md

 ## 浏览器扩展
+- [Automate your browser with GPT-4](https://github.com/TaxyAI/browser-extension) uses GPT-4 to control your browser and perform repetitive actions on your behalf
 - [summarize.site](https://github.com/clmnin/summarize.site) Summarize web pages using OpenAI ChatGPT
 - [codereview.gpt](https://github.com/sturdy-dev/codereview.gpt) Reviews your Pull Requests using ChatGPT so that you can pretend to work.
 - [Extension to display ChatGPT response alongside Google Search results](https://github.com/wong2/chat-gpt-google-extension)